tepokato/vogue_vault/README.md

 # Vogue Vault

-Vogue Vault is a scheduling platform for barbers, hairdressers, nail technicians, tattoo artists, and other beauty professionals and their clients.
-Salon owners, barbers, stylists, nail techs, tattoo artists, and makeup artists can showcase services, manage calendars, and coordinate appointments in one place.
+Vogue Vault is an open-source Flutter application for scheduling appointments between beauty professionals and their clients.
+Barbers, hairdressers, nail technicians, tattoo artists and others can showcase their skills, manage availability and coordinate bookings in one place.

+> This repository contains software only; it does not provide or broker any professional services.

-## Setup
+## Requirements

-This project targets **Flutter 3.19.x**.
-Verify your environment with:
+- Flutter 3.19.x

+Check your environment:

 ```bash
 flutter --version